TQRG/puppet-lint-infrasecure/README.md

 # puppet-lint-security-iac

+Hey you! 👋  Do you have experience in Puppet or similar tools (e.g., Ansible, Terraform, Chef) and appreciate security?
+Then, we would very much appreciate your colaboration. 😊  ---> [https://puppet-study.herokuapp.com/](https://puppet-study.herokuapp.com/))

 ⚠️  This is still work in progress!

 This linter identifies 8 security vulnerabilities in Puppet scripts.